P Chidambaram asks if those who donated over Rs 3,000 crore to PM-CARES in March were Chinese firms

 The Congress leader also asked the government to reveal the amount received since April 1 and the donors.

-Congress leader P Chidambaram on Wednesday asked if those who donated over Rs 3,000 crore in five days of March to the Prime Minister’s Citizen Assistance and Relief in Emergency Situations, or PM-CARES, Fund were Chinese companies.
-He also asked the government to reveal the amount received since April 1 and the donors.
+Congress leader P Chidambaram on Wednesday asked if those who donated more than Rs 3,000 crore in five days of March to the Prime Minister’s Citizen Assistance and Relief in Emergency Situations, or PM-CARES, Fund were Chinese companies.
+He also asked the government to reveal the amount received by it since April 1 and the donors.

 “Who are the donors who gave Rs 3076 crore in the first five days in March 2020?”
-Chidambaram questioned in a tweet.
+Chidambaram tweeted.
 “Do they include Chinese firms?
 What is the amount received since April 1, 2020 and who are the donors?”

 Relations between India and China have deteriorated following a clash between the armies of the two countries in Ladakh on June 15.
 Twenty Indian soldiers had died in the clash.
 There have been calls in India to boycott Chinese products.

-The fund was set up by the government on March 28, to deal with emergency situations such as the Covid-19 pandemic and provide quick relief measures.
+The fund was set up by the government on March 28, to deal with emergency situations such as the Covid-19 pandemic, and provide quick relief measures.
 The prime minister is the ex-officio chairperson of the fund and the defence, home and finance ministers are ex-officio trustees.

 The Supreme Court had on August 18 rejected a plea to transfer the PM-CARES Fund to the National Disaster Relief Fund.
-While disposing off the petition, the court added that there was no need for a fresh national disaster relief plan for the pandemic.
+While disposing of the petition, the court added that there was no need for a fresh national disaster relief plan for the pandemic.

 Chidambaram said on Wednesday that the Supreme Court judgement will be “contested for a long time in academic circles”.
 “There are other aspects of PM-CARES FUND on which the Supreme Court had no occasion to pronounce judgement,” he tweeted.
 “These are transparency, disclosure and management practices concerning the Fund.”